 It's not all doom and gloom – here's how you can make GDPR work for you

-It's the 'explicit and informed' part that has proved the most worrisome for many marketers.
-Many companies have traditionally relied on tiny and obscure check-boxes that are ticked by default in order to obtain 'consent' from customers to be placed on newsletter lists, but under GDPR, companies must explain in clear, concise language exactly why customers' data is being gathered and how it will be used.
+There are a number of ways to meet the legitimate interest clause, though its often the case that marketers rely on an individual giving their explicit and informed consent.
+Previously, many companies relied on tiny and obscure check-boxes that are ticked by default in order to obtain 'consent' from customers but, under GDPR, companies must explain in clear, concise wording exactly why customers' data is being gathered and how it will be used.